-Once a budget is approved by the voters, the Select Board has the ability to move funds within the budget, so long as the total approved budget amount is not exceeded.
+Once a budget is approved by the voters, the Select Board has the ability to move Funds within the budget, but cannot create a new budget category for something specific.
 That is why the Budget Committee presents a bottom-line figure for the operating budget, rather than specific line-item recommendations, although the Committee reviews every budget line item in every departmental budget and at the Town Budget level before submission of the budget to the voters.

-The Table Five below shows the different components of the 2018 budget.
+Table Five below shows the different components of the 2021 budget.